awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis-create-package.md

 };
 ```

 Zip up the sample code to create a deployment package\.
-For instructions, see [Creating a Deployment Package \(Node\.js\)](nodejs-create-deployment-pkg.md)\.
+For instructions, see [AWS Lambda Deployment Package in Node\.js](nodejs-create-deployment-pkg.md)\.

 ## Java 8<a name="with-kinesis-example-deployment-pkg-java"></a>

-The following is example Java code that receives Kinesis event record data as a input and processes it\.
+The following is example Java code that receives Kinesis event record data as input and processes it\.
 For illustration, the code writes some of the incoming event data to CloudWatch Logs\.

 In the code, `recordHandler` is the handler\.
 The handler uses the predefined `KinesisEvent` class that is defined in the `aws-lambda-java-events` library\.